 Ssrc SVG: SVG Plugin for Internet Explorer

 Ssrc SVG is a plugin for rendering SVG and XUL in Microsoft Internet Explorer (MSIE) versions 6, 7, and 8 on Windows 7, Vista, Server 2008, XP, and Server 2003.
-Microsoft's release of MSIE 8 without SVG support combined with Adobe discontinuing support for its SVG viewer sent a clear signal to enterprise developers that they would either have to abandon Internet Explorer or abandon SVG.
-Recognizing that a large number of enterprise deployments rely on various versions of MSIE, Savarese Software Research Corporation now provides support for a plugin that puts MSIE on equal footing with Mozilla Firefox, Safari, and Opera in the ability to render SVG documents.
+Microsoft's release of MSIE 8 without SVG support combined with Adobe discontinuing support for its SVG viewer forced enterprise developers to consider abandoning Internet Explorer or abandoning SVG.
+Even though MSIE 9 is now available, supporting much of the SVG 1.1 specification, it is available only for Windows 7, leaving enterprise deployments still using Windows XP with few options.
+Recognizing that a large number of enterprise deployments rely on various versions of MSIE, Savarese Software Research Corporation produces a plugin that puts MSIE on equal footing with Mozilla Firefox, Safari, and Opera in the ability to render SVG documents.
 As an added bonus, it will run applications developed with Mozilla's XUL.

-Version numbers correspond to the Mozilla Gecko version of the source.
-For example, the Firefox 3.6 release is derived from Gecko version 1.9.2.
-Therefore, the source for Firefox 3.6 produces version 1.9.2.
+Version numbers correspond to the Mozilla Gecko version of the source, which is in sync with the Firefox version as of version 5.0.

 If you have another SVG plugin (e.g., Adobe SVG Viewer) installed prior to installing Ssrc SVG, Ssrc SVG will override the functionality of the previously installed plugin.
 If you then uninstall Ssrc SVG and want to restore the functionality of the previous plugin, you will likely have to reinstall it or use that plugin's facility for reassociating itself with the proper SVG file name extensions and MIME types.